Dashain Festival Nepal, 2024/2025 Dates & Celebration

 • Nepali people fly highly decorative kites in the sky during the festival.
-They fly kites also named “Changa” from their rooftop and play change chait competition whenever kite strings get tangling.
-Most kids are crazy about kite flying.
+They fly kites, also named “Changa,” from their rooftop and play change chait competition whenever kite strings get tangling.
+Most kids are really into kite flying.

-• Another most common thing people do is Playing card games.
+• Another common thing people do is Play card games.
 Families and friends get together to play cards and enjoy.

 • Most of the homes are cleaned and decorated ornately.
 This gesture also gestures to the Hindu “mother goddess” to come back down and bless the house with sensible luck.

-- • All the family members that are away from form gather together and enjoy reunions in the clean and beautiful houses.
+- • All family members away from form gather together and enjoy reunions in clean, beautiful houses.
 In the Dashain festival.
-Most Children are decorating in elegant clothes and are heading towards their relatives’ houses to put on tika and receive blessings called ”aashirbadh.
+Most Children decorate in elegant clothes and head towards their relatives’ houses to put on tika and receive blessings called ”Aashirbadh.

 The weather during Dashain is fair and mild, with a chilled morning.
-The environment is clean with fresh air around with no more dust and mud.
+The environment is clean with fresh air and no more dust and mud.
 Farmers are free from plantations and weddings.

-Along with this, all the colleges, schools, factories, and offices remain closed during this period.
-Sword precessions (Paayaa) are also held in various parts of the Kathmandu Valley
+Also, all the colleges, schools, factories, and offices remained closed during this period.
+Sword precessions (Paayaa) are also held in various parts of the Kathmandu Valley.

-Decorated shops .fair and pleasant weather ripening and rustling crops, cleanliness of roads, temples, crowded shops, etc. are the perks of the Dashain festival.
+Decorated shops.
+Fair and pleasant weather, ripening and rustling crops, and cleanliness of roads, temples, crowded shops, etc., are the perks of the Dashain festival.
 This all indicates the greatness and joyous movement of the most significant celebration.
 All the people greet each other with Dashainsuvakamana.
 Apart from that, various media such as radio, TV, and newspapers publish Dashain’s wishes to the folks.

-After the end of the Dashain festival, everyone gets back to their daily life.
+After the Dashain festival ends, everyone returns to their daily life.
 People also receive the blessing of the Goddess; people go to work and gain power and wealth.